Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Results (PACD)

 Human evaluation is performed identically to the evaluation reported in \S\ref{sec:human_eval_unconstrained} (and with the same evaluators).
 Importantly, however, due to enforcing a 30-word output length, we ask evaluators to not penalize generations on the criteria of "Fluency" for being cut off prematurely.
+Additionally, due to the similarity in the outputs with and without sub-word generation for PACD as seen in \S\ref{sec:case_studies}, we only perform human evaluation on the outputs of PACD with subword generation disabled, to minimize evaluator fatigue and potential acquiescence bias due to seeing similar results for either method.
 The results of human evaluation on outputs using our constrained generation PACD module are presented in \autoref{tab:human_eval_constrained}.
-We additionally perform human evaluation on GPT-2 trained on 13k samples (which was excluded from \S\ref{sec:human_eval_unconstrained}) in order to have a point of comparison for GPT-2 without the additional constrained decoding step (referred to as \textit{GPT-2FT -w/o}).
+We additionally perform human evaluation on GPT-2 and Baichuan trained on 13k samples (the former of which was excluded from \S\ref{sec:human_eval_unconstrained}) in order to have a point of comparison without the addition of PACD (referred to as \textit{GPT-2$_\text{13k}$ -w/o} and \textit{Baichuan$_\text{13k}$ -w/o}, respectively).